-\textbf{Results: } In Figure~\ref{fig:clip-negatives}, we provide a comparison of CLIP to NegCLIP with a radarplot for an overview; numerical values can be found in Appendix Table~\ref{table:negative-clip-perf} with the additional ablation on a CLIP model fine-tuned on MSCOCO without negative samples.
-NegCLIP does not suffer in downstream tasks, and it improves the performance on VG-Relation from $63\%$ to $81\%$, on VG-Attribution from $62\%$ to $71\%$, on COCO-Order from $46\%$ to $86\%$, and on Flickr30k-Order from $59\%$ to $91\%$.
+\textbf{Results: } In Figure~\ref{fig:clip-negatives}, we provide a comparison of CLIP to NegCLIP with a radar plot for an overview; numerical values can be found in Appendix Table~\ref{table:negative-clip-perf} with the additional ablation on a CLIP model fine-tuned on MSCOCO without negative samples.
+NegCLIP does not suffer in downstream tasks, and it improves the performance on VG-Relation from $63\%$ to $81\%$, on VG-Attribution from $62\%$ to $71\%$, on COCO Order from $46\%$ to $86\%$, and on Flickr30k Order from $59\%$ to $91\%$.
 Further, in VG-Relations, NegCLIP becomes the best model, in comparison to all other models, and in VG-Attribution it becomes comparable to X-VLM and BLIP.

-Overall, we observe that NegCLIP does not have a substantial loss in performance on the downstream tasks, yet provides substantial gains on the order sensitive tasks.
-Our results highlight that mining targeted and cheap negatives can lead to substantial improvements in compositional tasks, without causing a loss of performance in important downstream tasks.
-While contrastive learning provided substantial improvements in representation learning, it is unclear if simply scaling the size of pretraining datasets will be as efficient as exploring algorithmic improvements, especially in learning the compositional structure.
-We believe our results provide evidence that seeking such modifications can bring various improvements.
-We do not suggest that ours is the best possible model for encoding relations; rather, in order to represent these bits of compositional information, our addition of targeted negatives should be considered as a promising option when training models with the contrastive objective.
+Overall, we observe that NegCLIP does not have a substantial loss in performance on the downstream tasks, yet provides substantial gains on the order-sensitive tasks.
+Our results highlight that mining targeted and cheap negatives can lead to substantial improvements in compositional tasks, without causing a loss of performance in existing downstream tasks.
+While contrastive learning provided substantial increases in representation learning, it is unclear if simply scaling the size of pretraining datasets will be as efficient as exploring algorithmic improvements, especially in learning compositional structure.
+We believe our results provide evidence that seeking such modifications can bring various increases in model capability.
+We do not suggest that the model presented here is the best possible model for encoding relations; rather, when the goal is to represent these bits of compositional information, our addition of targeted negatives should be viewed as a significant avenue for improving contrastive learning.